 - A treatment for an infection of the periodontium that is sometimes the least invasive and very cost-effective.
-Non-surgical periodontal therapy typically includes debridement (also called scaling and root planning) to carefully remove the primary etiologic factor in the disease – bacterial biofilm and toxins (dental plaque) and calculus (tartar).
+Non-surgical periodontal therapy typically includes debridement (also called scaling and root planing) to carefully remove the primary etiologic factor in the disease – bacterial biofilm and toxins (dental plaque) and calculus (tartar).
 Often non-surgical periodontal treatment also includes adjunctive therapy such as local delivery of antimicrobials and host modulation based upon the needs of the individual patient.

 - Periodontal patients require ongoing maintenance therapy to maintain health.
 Non-surgical therapy has limitations and if periodontal health is not attained, surgery may be indicated.